RichardDooling/LegalPro/Chapter_6/Chapter_6.md

 the lawyer asserts in proceedings connected with litigation.
 It is a mistake to think of them as similar to the comparatively huge ethical duty of confidentiality.
-Lawyers must keep client information confidential whether either lawyer or client ever sets foot in a courtroom.
+Lawyers must keep client information confidential, even if neither lawyer nor client ever sets foot in a courtroom.

-The ethical duty of confidentiality includes *all* information relating to the representation, *whatever its source.*"
+Say it out loud: The ethical duty of confidentiality includes *all* information relating to the representation, *whatever its source.*"

 This comes straight from the ABA's
 [Model Rule 1.6 Comment 3][aba1.6-3],